-The Associate of Science (AS) and the Bachelor of Science (BS) in Veterinary Medical Technology are fully accredited by the American Veterinary Medical Association.
-The program is to develop knowledge, understanding, designed development of critical thinking skills and technical skills and abilities required of credentialed technicians who work as a veterinary health care team member in clinical practice, biological research, educational facilities, zoos, diagnostic laboratories, pharmaceutical companies, government agencies such as USDA and APHIS, in addition to other veterinary areas.
-Careers of the technician and the technologist parallel those of veterinarians.
-For students to continue studies in the Veterinary Medical Technology program, students are required to earn a grade of "B-" or better in each VET course, Further, any student failing to earn the minimum grade of "B-" in any VET course must repeat the course, Students who do not earn a "B-" in each VET course may be disqualified from taking selected VET courses such as VET 170, 270,303 and/or 330.
-The continued enrollment of a student in these course will be determined by the veterinary faculty.
-See the Veterinary Medical Technology Student Handbook for additional information.
+The Associate of Science (AS) in Veterinary Medical Technology is fully accredited by the American Veterinary Medical Association.
+The program is designed to develop knowledge, understanding, and development of critical thinking skills and technical skills and abilities required of credentialed technicians who work as a veterinary health care team member in clinical practice, biological research, educational facilities, zoos, diagnostic laboratories, pharmaceutical companies, government agencies such as USDA and APHIS, in addition to other veterinary areas.
+Careers of the technician parallel those of veterinarians.